Stefano Černetić: Claims of royal heritage and activities

-Černetić came to prominence after asserting he was of Montenegrin royalty.
+Černetić came to prominence after asserting he was Montenegrin royalty.
 He claimed to be related to the Crnojević noble family, which historically ruled Zeta.
-He styled himself " His Imperial and Royal Highness Stefan Černetić, Hereditary Prince of Montenegro, Serbia and Albania".
+He styled himself "His Imperial and Royal Highness Stefan Černetić, Hereditary Prince of Montenegro, Serbia and Albania".
 As of 2017, he used the Latin motto "In hoc signo vinces".
 He also claimed to be a prince of Macedonia.

 He used his assumed title to associate with high-ranking clergy, businesspeople, and royals, including Albert II, Prince of Monaco.
 He posted photos taken with these people on social media and his personal website, which helped to build his reputation.
 During this time, he was paid to attend public events in an official capacity, hosted humanitarian events to promote the culture of the Balkans, and received a medal from Giorgio Napolitano, then President of Italy.

 In 2012, he visited the Montalbera Winery in Piedmont and requested that they become an official supplier for his house.
 The winery produced 1,200 bottles labelled with his coat of arms, but the owner said they did not hear from him afterwards.

 In 2013, Černetić was accused of extorting a restaurant owner in Bagno Vignoni who provided newspapers with a cellphone video in which Černetić claimed to be an official representative of Tripadvisor and offered to endorse the restaurant on TripAdvisor in exchange for a fee.
 In response, Tripadvisor Italy released a statement that they do not send representatives to request payment from restaurants.

 While in Italy, Černetić drove a black Mercedes with diplomatic insignia and Montenegrin flags.
 He bestowed false titles of nobility and self-styled orders on a number of people, including Serbian tennis player Novak Djokovic and American actress Pamela Anderson.
 He first presented Anderson with an award for her marine conservation work in 2014, and later gave her the title "Countess of Giglio" during a ball at Villa Durazzo in Santa Margherita Ligure in 2015.

 In July 2022, then-president of Montenegro Milo Đukanović launched an investigation after Černetić attended his Statehood Day party uninvited. Černetić was photographed at the party with Đukanović and Nicholas, Prince of Montenegro, and was entertained the following day by the Serbian bishop Joanikije Mićović, who also baptised Černetić's son.